Jan-MK/react-cutouts/README.md

-# React Cutout
+# React Cutouts

-`react-cutout` is a customizable React component that provides a unique way to display images with overlaying text or SVG content.
+`react-cutouts` is a customizable React component that provides a unique way to display images with overlaying text or SVG content.
 It allows for dynamic styling, including the ability to set custom background images, overlay colors, and text styles.

 ## Features